 In 1988, Dr. Rice sold his interests to another pioneering Canadian Company, Electrohome Limited of Kitchener, Ontario founded by a contemporary, Carl A. Pollock.

-Four years later, Electohome sold the two radio stations CFRN-AM and the former CKXM-FM, now CFBR-FM to Standard Broadcasting of Toronto.
+Four years later, Electrohome sold the two radio stations CFRN-AM and the former CKXM-FM, now CFBR-FM to Standard Broadcasting of Toronto.

 When Sunwapta expanded again in 1990, consolidating the operations, the new facility was nearly two acres in area.
 Soon after the purchase by Electrohome, the Sunwapta name disappeared and the station was legally CFRN Television - a division of Electrohome.